-First, we conduct our analysis based on the setting used in Figure 13-8, where there were most crashes among the cases which include the feedback mechanism to expected values.
+First, we conduct our analysis based on the setting used in Figure 13-8, where there were most crashes among the cases which include feedback mechanism to expected values.
 Specifically, we construct a market composed of 50 value traders, who revise their expected values at the 10% trigger level, and 10 momentum traders.
 We then add to the market a 10.0% exogenous downward shock with a 40% transmission range.
 The trigger price levels of the trading halt system are set at -10% level (900 yen) and -20% level (800 yen) of the initial price (1,000 yen), and the trading halt period set at 5, 10, 15, and 20.
 Figures 17-20 illustrate developments in market price, mean of expected values, price overshoot ratio, and order imbalance.

 The simulation results show us that market prices after resumption of trading are relatively stable when the trading halt period exceeds the length of the trader's memory (10 periods).
 In contrast, when the trading halt period is shorter than the length of the trader's memory (that is, in the cases of 5 and 10 trading halt periods), a crash cannot be avoided.
-When we examine each simulation path, we can see how the declining speed of the mean of traders' expected values at the point of trading resumption has a substantial effect on subsequent market behavior.
-Figure 21 shows the relationship between the declining speed of trading.
+When we examine each a simulation path, we can see how the declining speed of mean of traders' expected values at the point of trading resumption has a substantial effect on subsequent market behavior.
+Figure 21 shows the relationship between the declining speed of expected values at the point trading resumes and market behavior after resumption of trading.
 In cases where the market moves towards a crash after resumption of trading, the declining speed of the fundamental values at the point of trading resumption is large.
 On the other hand, in cases where the market shows stable movement after resumption of trading, the rate of change in expected values approaches zero during the trading halt period.
 The length of time needed for the declining speed of expected values to reach zero will depend on how much market participants incorporate past market price changes (memory horizon) in adjusting their individual fundamental values.
 Therefore, the effectiveness of the trading halt system may be improved by setting the trading halt period long enough relative to the length of the memory horizon.
 In order to apply this finding in the actual market design, we need to observe the declining speed of the market participants' expected values.
-Such speed cannot be directly observed, although there may be a source which would enable us to determine the optimal timing in which to resume trading in a stable way.
-With regard to the trigger price level of the trading halt, it does not affect market behavior after resumption of trading.
-We cannot find a significant difference between the case with the trigger price level at 800 ven and the case with the level at 900 yen in Figures 17-20.
+Such speed cannot be directly observed, although there may be a source which would enable us to determine the optimal timing in which to resume trading in a stable way.10